Matt Duffy Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in the league.

-- The Yankees have a 3.94 team ERA that ranks eighth across all league pitching staffs.
+- The Yankees' 3.98 team ERA ranks ninth among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 189 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Yankees pitchers combine to rank 15th in baseball in home runs given up (192 total, 1.2 per game).

-- The Yankees are sending Rodon (3-7) to the mound for his 14th start of the season.
-He is 3-7 with a 5.74 ERA and 64 strikeouts through 64 1/3 innings pitched.
+- King makes the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts through 100 2/3 innings pitched.

-- In his most recent time out on Sunday against the Arizona Diamondbacks, the lefty tossed 6 1/3 innings, giving up three earned runs while surrendering five hits.
+- His most recent time out came on Tuesday against the Toronto Blue Jays, when the right-hander threw six scoreless innings while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.